gracelang/minigrace-performance/README.md

 }
 ```

 The methods of the performance module are applied to a benchmark that exercises Grace's method request.
 All object-oriented languages have method request — variously called message send or method invocation — as their basic operation.
-Thus, is anything is to be fast, method request must be fast.
-Our chosen benchmark is the Ackermann function.
+Thus, if anything is to be fast, method request must be fast.
+Our chosen benchmark is the Ackermann function, because it uses method request *a lot*.

 ## Module *ackermann_plain*